Indonesia

 Social security contributions

 Employers are responsible for ensuring that their employees are covered by the workers social security program managed by Badan Penyelenggara Jaminan Sosial (BPJS), which provides working accidents protection, death insurance, old age savings, health care, unemployment insurance, and pension.
 The program calls for premium contributions from both the employers and the employees.
 Employees’ contributions are collected through payroll deductions.
 The premium contributions borne by employers are calculated as a percentage of regular salaries/wages, ranging from 0.24% to 4%.
-The scheme applies to all employees, including expatriates who have been working in Indonesia for more than six months.
+The scheme applies to all employees, including expatriates who have been working in Indonesia for at least six months.

 Public housing savings